ReAPI-com/external-lib-template/README.md

 4. Enable the library in ReAPI's UI.

+5. **Important**: You might need to reload the ReAPI web page to ensure the new library URLs take effect.

-5. Your library is now ready to use in ReAPI scripts!
+6. Your library is now ready to use in ReAPI scripts!

 ## Usage in ReAPI Scripts